Do Students Get Free Dental Care in the UK? - true student | true

 • Receive Jobseeker’s Allowance or income support

 Otherwise, you’ll have to pay for your eye test, glasses and lenses, although sometimes branches offer free or discounted tests, so keep an eye out (literally!)
 On average, you can expect to pay around £20-25 for an eye test, and the price of glasses can vary massively.
-Channel your inner Paris Hilton and shop around for your new specs to get the best deal.
+Shop around for your new specs to get the best deal.

 International student with luggage